• HOME

 Modica, Sicily, Italy

 Residenza Hortus was one of the most personally restorative and deeply thoughtful places I’ve had the pleasure of staying in.
-It’s a comfortable and stylish home yes — but it’s also a living, breathing work of art that is more than a place to rest your head at night.
-The entire space speaks to you of this incredible region’s past, present, and hopefully, its future.
+It’s a comfortable and stylish home, yes — but it’s also a living, breathing work of art that is more than a place to rest your head at night.
+The entire space speaks to you of this incredible region’s past, present, and hopefully, future.

 My stay at Residenza Hortus was kindly hosted by the owner.
 However, all opinions (and photographs) are strictly my own.